JEE Main

 • Ball Point Pen

-• PWD certificate issued by the Competent Authority, if claiming the relaxation under PwD category
+• PWD certificate issued by the Competent Authority, if claiming relaxation under the PwD category

 Rough Work: